Program Overview

-- B.F.A. in Acting for Film, Television or Theatre
+Acting for Film, Television and Theatre (BFA) Major Requirements

 Students must earn a minimum grade of "C" in those courses required in the major area in order to make satisfactory progress.
 If a grade of "C-" or lower is earned, the student must repeat the course.